Effective Date of this notice: 23 May 2018.

 The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.
 Please contact us using the details in Part 15 to find out more.

 The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.
 Please contact us using the details in Part 15 to find out more.

 The right to restrict (i.e. prevent) the processing of your personal data.

 The right to object to us using your personal data for a particular purpose or purposes.

 The right to data portability.
-This means that, if you have provided personal data to us directly, we am using it with your consent or for the performance of a contract, and that data is processed using automated means, you can ask us for a copy of that personal data to re-use with another service or business in many cases.
+This means that, if you have provided personal data to us directly, we are using it with your consent or for the performance of a contract, and that data is processed using automated means, You can ask us for a copy of that personal data to re-use with another service or business in many cases.